SenseUnit/dumbproxy/README.md

 ![ff_https_proxy](https://user-images.githubusercontent.com/3524671/82768442-afea9e00-9e37-11ea-80fd-1eccf55b89fa.png)

+#### Option 2.
+Browser extension.

-Option 2: use any proxy switching browser extension which supports HTTPS proxies like [this one](https://addons.mozilla.org/ru/firefox/addon/switchyomega/).
+Use any proxy switching browser extension which supports HTTPS proxies like [this one](https://addons.mozilla.org/ru/firefox/addon/switchyomega/).

-### Chrome
+### Using with Chrome

+#### Option 1.
+CLI option.

-Option 1: specify proxy via command line:
+Specify proxy via command line:

 ```
 chromium-browser --proxy-server='https://example.com:8080'
 ```

+#### Option 2.
+Browser extension.

-Option 2: use any proxy switching browser extension which supports HTTPS proxies like [this one](https://chrome.google.com/webstore/detail/proxy-switchyomega/padekgcemlokbadohgkifijomclgjgif).
+Use any proxy switching browser extension which supports HTTPS proxies like [this one](https://chrome.google.com/webstore/detail/proxy-switchyomega/padekgcemlokbadohgkifijomclgjgif).

-### Other applications
+### Using with other applications

 It is possible to expose remote HTTPS proxy as a local plaintext HTTP proxy with help of external application which performs remote communication via TLS and exposes local plaintext socket. [steady-tun](https://github.com/Snawoot/steady-tun) appears to be most suitable for this because it supports connection pooling to hide connection delay.